 Still, with so many options, it’s tough to determine which forms of addiction treatment are available, how they differ, and which is best for a particular situation.
 Studies have shown that there isn’t any singular approach to therapy for addiction that is appropriate for every person.
 Therefore, it is essential to learn about the different forms and styles of therapy when attempting to find the best program for yourself or a loved one.

 Addiction treatment therapy options are based on an individual’s substance abuse patterns and health.
 Options for addiction therapy will include a variety of group or individual therapy sessions, which are typically organized by addiction specialist counselors.

-Cognitive behavioral therapy (CBT) helps patients in recovery uncover problematic feelings or thoughts that could jeopardize their sobriety and cause a relapse.
-CBT is taught in the idea that negative thought patterns can lead to undesired emotions and actions, and problematic behaviors can lead to undesired emotions and contradictory thoughts.
+Cognitive behavioral therapy (CBT) helps patients in addiction recovery uncover problematic feelings or thoughts that could jeopardize their sobriety and cause a relapse.
+CBT is taught in the idea that negative thought patterns can lead to undesired emotions and actions and problematic behaviors can lead to undesired emotions and contradictory thoughts.
 This interconnection between behaviors, feelings, and thoughts is the core of CBT.

 CBT is known throughout the addiction treatment community as the best form of therapy used for recovering addicts and alcoholics.
 CBT can also be useful in treating co-occurring mental health conditions, such as bipolar disorder, depression, anxiety, eating disorders, and even marital issues.

 Dialectical behavior therapy (DBT) is a style of therapy influenced by CBT.
 During DBT, severe mental illnesses such as obsessive-compulsive disorder (OCD) are treated together with substance use disorders.
 DBT therapists strive to help patients gain self-esteem, learn stress-management skills, and help to encourage patients in removing addiction triggers from their lives.